jaysylvester/citizen/README.md

 http://cleverna.me/article/My-Article/page/2

-Note that if you put the `cache.route` directive *anywhere* in your controller chain, the route will be cached.
+For the request cache directive to work, it must be placed in the first controller in the chain; in other words, the original requested route controller.

 The example above is shorthand for default cache settings.
-The `cache.route` directive can also be an object with options:
+The `cache.request` directive can also be an object with options:

     // Cache the requested route with some additional options return {
       cache: {
-        route: {
+        request: {
           // Optional.
 This setting lets the server respond with a 304 Not Modified
           // status if the cache content hasn't been updated since the client last
           // accessed the route.
 Defaults to the current time if not specified.